Trade & Industry II

 The Department of Industry and Commerce was responsible for tourism policy.
 The Tourist Traffic Act provided for the encouragement and development of tourist traffic and created Bord Fáilte Eireann, which was responsible under the auspices of the Department.
 The body was under the Department’s vote and Department had broad policy remit in relation to Bord Pleanala.

-A scheme of State guaranteed loans, grants to meet interest charges was made available to hoteliers to finance expansion of hotel premises.
-Applications were made to the Bord to examine the case and recommended whether the Minister should issue the guarantee.
+A scheme of state-guaranteed loans and grants to meet interest charges was made available to hoteliers to finance the expansion of hotel premises.
+Applications were made to the Board to examine the case and recommend whether the Minister should issue the guarantee.

-The Fair Trade Commission responsible under the Restrictive Practices Acts 1953 and 1959 for competition and trade.
-Commission was staffed by officers of the Department of Industry and Commerce.
+The Fair Trade Commission was responsible under the Restrictive Practices Acts 1953 and 1959 for competition and trade.
+The commission was staffed by officers of the Department of Industry and Commerce.

 The Commission prepared fair trading rules in relation to the supply and distribution of goods and rendering of services affecting such supply and distribution.
-The Commission reviewed fair trading rules and reported to the Minister on their non-observance.
-The Commission has power to hold public inquiries in relation to the conditions affecting supply and distribution of goods or services affecting such supply and distribution.
+The Commission reviewed fair trading rules and reported their non-observance to the Minister.
+The Commission has the power to hold public inquiries in relation to the conditions affecting the supply and distribution of goods or services affecting such supply and distribution.

 On foot of the report, the Minister may make an order prohibiting specific arrangements, agreements and practices in relation to the supply and distribution of particular goods.
 The Commission must if requested by the Minister, undertake a special view of the operation of existing orders.